galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > If you just click on the `Matrix` dataset, you will see a preview, showing barcodes in the first column, while genes in the first row.
+> > If you just click on the `Matrix` dataset, you will see a preview, showing barcodes in the first column, while genes are in the first row.
 > >
 > {: .solution}
 >
 {: .question}

-To proceed with the conversion, we must have the matrix where the genes are listed in the first column while all the barcodes should be in the first row.
+However, the next tool we need expects a matrix wherein the genes are listed in the first column and the barcodes are listed in the first row.
 Therefore, we need to transpose the current matrix.

 > <hands-on-title> Transpose the matrix </hands-on-title>
 >